veldanie/Dionysus-python3/doc/python/cohomology-persistence.rst

         this point on all the computation will be performed with coefficients coming from :math:`\mathbb{Z}/prime \mathbb{Z}`.

-    .. method:: add(boundary, birth)
+    .. method:: add(boundary, birth, [store = True])

         Adds a simplex with the given `boundary` to the complex, i.e.
         :math:`K_{i+1} = K_i \cup \sigma` and `boundary` = :math:`\partial \sigma`.
         If a new class is born as a result of the addition, `birth` is stored with it for future reference.

+        If `store` is ``False`` and a class is born, it will not be stored in :class:`CohomologyPersistence`.
+This is useful to not waste space on the classes of the dimension equal to the maximum-dimensional simplices of the complex since such classes will never die.

         :returns: a pair (`i`, `d`).
 The first element is the index `i`.
                   It is the internal representation of the newly added simplex,